cameraui/docs/install/index.md

 ## A few notes

-- **One server is enough.** The desktop app, the mobile apps, and a browser are all viewers of the same server.
-Install the server once, then connect from anywhere with [remote access](/remote/).
+- **One server is enough.** Desktop app, mobile apps and browser all view the same server.
+From outside your network, use [remote access](/remote/).
-- **The desktop app can also be just a viewer.** If you already run a server elsewhere, install the desktop app in Viewer mode to watch it.
+- **The desktop app can also be just a viewer.** Install it in Viewer mode to watch a server running elsewhere.
 See [Desktop app](/install/desktop).